 AutoCAD School and University Program Options

-AutoCAD is a computer aided design (CAD) software program used by architects, engineers and drafters to create 2D and 3D drawings and design plans.
-Individuals interested in learning AutoCAD, either to begin or advance their careers, can choose from several educational options that include certificate and associate's degree programs.
-Students may also choose online programs or traditional classroom settings.
+AutoCAD is a computer-aided design (CAD) software program that is used by architects, engineers and drafters to create 2D and 3D drawings and design plans.
+Individuals who are interested in learning AutoCAD in order to begin or advance their careers can choose from several educational options that include certificate and associate's degree programs.
+Students may choose online programs or traditional classroom settings.

 Certificate in AutoCAD

 Students enrolled in an AutoCAD certificate program learn to design documents and drawings using AutoCAD and other CAD software programs.
 Candidates complete a set number of credit hours involving coursework in computing tools, engineering graphics, manufacturing processes, mechanical drafting and computer numerical control.
 Students also learn how to customize AutoCAD's tools and functions to meet the demands and requirements of specific industries.
 AutoCAD certificate programs generally take one year or less to complete.